josh-heyer/katacoda-scenarios/postgres-django-setup/intro.md

 6. Create Django views to present your data

 Prefer to work through this locally?
 You can find all the material used in this tutoral on GitHub: [link]

+(Please give it a moment to set up - this will go away once we've built a proper base environment)